mjackson16/website-design-system/README.md

 # Website Design System
-A design system that will be used for future web projects.
+Basic design system for use on future web projects.